-(2) (D003) The site is in an area known to contain rock that may contain naturally occurring asbestos (NOA).
-Should potential NOA be located on site
+- (2) (D003) The site is in an area known to contain rock that may contain naturally occurring asbestos (NOA).
+Should potential NOA be located on site notification shall be provided to Council and Workcover prior to works proceeding.
+No work shall recommence until a NOA management plan has been approved by Council or Workcover. - (3) (D006) A copy of the current stamped approved construction plans must be kept on site for the duration of site works and be made available upon request to either the Principal Certifying Authority or an officer of the Council. - (4) (D010) Reduced levels prepared by a registered Surveyor must be submitted to the Principal Certifying Authority at the completion of the roof framework and include certification that building heights comply with the plans approved with the development consent.

-- notification shall be provided to Council and Workcover prior to works proceeding.
-No work shall recommence until a NOA management plan has been approved by Council or Workcover. - (3) (D006) A copy of the current stamped approved construction plans must be kept on site for the duration of site works and be made available upon request to either the Principal Certifying Authority or an officer of the Council. - (4) (D011) Provision being made for support of adjoining properties and roadways during construction. - (5) The applicant must ensure that if any unexpected archaeological deposits or relics not identified and considered in the supporting documents for this approval are discovered, work must cease in the affected area(s) and the Heritage Council of NSW must be notified as required by \$146 of the Heritage Act 1977.
+- (5) (D011) Provision being made for support of adjoining properties and roadways during construction. - (6) The applicant must ensure that if any unexpected archaeological deposits or relics not identified and considered in the supporting documents for this approval are discovered, work must cease in the affected area(s) and the Heritage Council of NSW must be notified as required by s146 of the Heritage Act 1977.
 Additional assessment and approval may be required prior to works continuing in the affected area(s) based on the nature of the discovery.